When it comes to selling your own private label products, it’s important to find private label manufacturers that you can trust.

 Domestic Vs Overseas Private Label Manufacturers

-In general, you will find the lowest prices with overseas private label manufacturers vs domestic suppliers because the labor costs are significantly less.
+Overseas private label manufacturers will offer the lowest prices vs domestic suppliers because the labor costs are significantly less.

 For example, a handkerchief manufactured in the US would cost us $4/piece but costs only $.50/piece in China.
 This is a huge difference!